NicodemusGurion/nicodemusgurion.github.io/_posts/2024-07-10-quick-answers.md

 If the crucifixion was a human sacrifice, it would mean the Jews purposefully broke their own laws and killed Jesus to bring sustenance to Yahweh.
 The idea is abhorrent and the deed pointless.

-# The Quranic dilemma

-Surah 2:4,41,89,91,97,101,111;3:3-4,23,81,93,184;4:47;5:44,48,66,68;6:91-92;10:37,94;12:111;16:43;20:133;21:7,48,105;26:196;28:48-49;35:25,31;37:37;40:53;46:12,30;87:18-19 affirms the Bible.

-The Quran confirms that the Bible that Muhammad had access to in the 7th century is the word of Allah.
-(2:89;5:68) It also says that no one can change the word of Allah.
-(6:115; 18:27)

-We have access to Bibles that are even older than the 7th century, so we can see that there has been no changes between what the Quran confirmed as being the unchanging word of Allah.
-(Surah 6:115)

-The Quran at the same time contradicts the Bible in many places, such as Surah 4:157,171; 2:31,55,60,65,66,73 etc.

-Meanwhile, the Bible says that the Quran is false and Muhammad is a false prophet.
-(Matthew 7:15-19; Mark 13:21,22; Galatians 1:8;1 John 2:22,23)

-So the dilemma is:
-If the Bible is true, then the Quran is false (because the true Bible condemns the Quran, and the Quran contradicts the Bible.)

-If the Bible is false, then the Quran is false (for affirming the Bible as the unchangeable word of Allah.)
-In either case the Quran is false.
+# Defending the pedophilia of Muhammad

-# "Rebecca was 3 years old when Isaac married her"
+## "Rebecca was 3 years old when Isaac married her"

 See ["Rebecca was only 3 years old when Isaac married her"](/Rebecca-was-only-3-years-old)

 **Note:** The argument goes that Isaac was born when his mother was 90, and his mother Sarah died at the age of 127, when Isaac was 37 years old.
 (Genesis 17:17;21:2-5;23:1) Before she died, Genesis 22:20-24 mentions that Bethuel became father to Rebecca.
 And since Isaac was 40 when he married Rebecca, this would mean Rebecca was only 3 years old when Isaac married her.
 (Genesis 25:20) The argument is put forth to defend [the fact that Muhammad married a 6 year old child.](/quran-and-hadiths#child-sexual-abuse), as if Isaac did something similar it would make pedophilia morally good.

-## Would it justify pedophilia?
+### Would it justify pedophilia?

 That Rebecca was 3 years old can be proven to be a blatant lie.
 But even if it was true, why would the conduct of Isaac justify pedophilia?
 Do you believe pedophilia is morally good?